 Continue reading this post to learn more about why you’re faced with this particular obstacle (what we call the walled garden), how to solve for it, and a step-by-step tutorial on how to generate these affiliate links yourself.
 Let’s get started!

-Why Are My Amazon Affiliate Links Not Opening in the App?
+Why Don't My Amazon Affiliate Links Open the App?

 Okay, so we briefly touched on the topic of the dreaded Amazon-login-abandoned-cart complex—but why does this happen?
 What does solving this problem entail?